jychstar/NanoDegreeProject/README.md

 This repo is used to submit my Udacity Nanodegree projects.
-I really enjoy doing these projects, pushing myself to think harder in difficult problems.
-I also appreciate the valuable, timely feedbacks from Udacity reviewers.
+I enjoyed doing these projects, some of the which are well-designed to get you involved.
+And the timely feedbacks from Udacity reviewers are very helpful.

 | folder    | Nanodegree                  | Slack                                    | Progress    |
 | --------- | --------------------------- | ---------------------------------------- | ----------- |